How to Manage ServBay Databases with TablePlus

 for unique index,AI

-for auto-increment, etc. - Set a default value if needed.
+for auto-increment, etc. - Set a default value if desired.

 Save

-at the top left (or pressCmd + S
+in the top left (or useCmd + S

 ) to save the table structure.

-- In the table data view, click the + Row button at the bottom.
+- In the data view, click + Row at the bottom.

-- A new blank row will appear—double-click each cell to enter the data value.
+- A new empty row will appear—double-click cells to enter data.

 Save

-- Scroll through the data directly in the table data view.
+- Browse data directly in the table view.

-- Use the filter box at the top to quickly search data.
+- Use the Filter box at the top for quick searches.

-- For more advanced queries, use the SQL Query Editor in TablePlus:
+- For advanced queries, use the SQL query editor:

 SQL Query